m2x07/easy-arch-install/README.md

 # Easy Arch Install
 A concise and detailed guide for effortless Arch Linux installation, offering a smooth installation journey

+> **NOTE:** The author assumes that the reader has basic knowledge and overview of using the command line and working with the shell. if you are a complete beginner, then i would recommend avoiding Arch Linux and stick to some beginner friendly distro.

 # 📑 Index
 + [Initial Setup](https://github.com/m2x07/easy-arch-install#1-initial-setup)
 + [Disk Configuration](https://github.com/m2x07/easy-arch-install#2-disk-configuration)